 Camphor essential oil can create a warm tingling sensation and is a great topical pain killer.

 Patchouli essential oil repels critters and treats irritation and itch caused by bug bites.
 Patchouli fights inflammation, redness, and dryness.

-Christmas in summer!?
-You bet– if you want to dodge bumps, redness, and even bruising from a critter bite.
+Christmas in summer?
+You bet – if you want to dodge bumps, redness, and even bruising from a critter bite!

 In general, Ylang-Ylang is a powerfully soothing and aromatic essential oil.
 When used in tiny doses, Ylang-Ylang is a potent pain killer and can even create a numb sensation when applied to bug bites.

-DIY Bug Bite Treatments with Essential Oils
+DIY Sprays with Essential Oils for Bug Bites

 Skin-friendly carrier oils to choose from:

 - Vitamin E (optionally used to add nutrients for skin repair and reduce scarring)